thetechcollective/gh-rotator/README.md

 - `./configurations/prod/config-prod-manifest.json`

 ### One flow to trigger everything
-The rotator is implemented by using a genric flow (`.github/workflows/rotator.yml`)
+Besides the config-rotator.json config file, the product repo also offers a rotator flow, implemented by using a genric flow (`.github/workflows/rotator.yml`)

 This flow takes a set of predefined mandatory parameters and have dispatch enabled, which enables that it can be triggered either manually or programatically by using `gh workflow run ...`).